21 Computer Science (CS) CV Examples For 2026

 That sounds like a lot, but it’s not that bad in practice.
 You should keep it to two to three sentences and tailor it to each role for which you apply.
 Here are a couple of examples from the CVs above:

-• I’m looking for a work placement where I can utilise my experience with natural language processing and developing web apps for non-technical users to further Coursera’s mission of democratising education across the world.
+• I’m looking for a work placement where I can utilise my experience with natural language processing and building web apps for non-technical users to further the mission of Coursera in democratising education across the world.

 • Hardworking recent computer science graduate with a passion for innovation.
 Seeking a position at Sikka Software, where the strategic focus on delighting users aligns with my creativity and desire to enhance social events through technology.